junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Dean sees the frantic but also still a tad blank look in his eyes.

 *I'm Castiel.
-I'm an Angel of the Lord.* He was so much more fierce and determined when he first barged in.
+I'm an Angel of the Lord.* He was so much more fierce and determined when he first barged in, until Dean made him different.

 *I don't want to hurt you.
 I'm here to save you.* He raised his blade, but instead of stabbing toward Dean, he merely used it for defense.
+He could have escaped, or at least protect himself, but for Dean, this is what he's become.

 *We have order to bring you out of Hell, but you have to be willing to leave with us -- with me.
 Please, come with me.* That's about when Dean tied him up and cut him open, making him forget even his own name.
+But not Dean's name.

 What if he was telling the truth?

 What if this *is* Hell?

 Which makes them demons.

 Dean narrows his eyes at the nurses, squinting at their white nurse coat-covered bodies and faces.
-Dark shapes shake underneath the skin, showing a different face, a darker shadow like flowing smoke contained inside a vessel.
+Dark shape shakes underneath the skin, showing a different face, a darker shadow like flowing smoke contained inside a vessel.

 He turns to Cas, and finds nothing but light.
 Light swirls inside his body, swimming like it has a life of its own.
 Light that is so much more smooth and larger than the skin, that it spreads out behind Cas's back, but folded like wings not in use.
-He remembers the light bleeding out from the wound when he cut Cas open.
+He remembers the light bleeding out from the wound when he cut Cas's skull open.
 He remembers it burned his finger when he touched it -- because it's too hot, because it's too holy for him, because it's from the sky and celestial, because that's what true and real Cas is like -- now he understands.

-*He really is an Angel of the Lord.* Dean gasps with realization.
+*Cas really is an Angel of the Lord.* Dean gasps with realization.

 Alastair grins.
 "I see your stubborn mind is coming through."

-Dean smiles back at him, pleased to know Alastair must have taken his gasp in a whole different way.
+Dean smiles back at him, pleased to know Alastair must have taken his gasp in a whole different way, a wrong way.

 Alastair snaps his fingers, catching the attention of other nurses -- other demons.
-"Lads.
-What you doing?
-We don't have all day.
+"Lads, what you doing?
+We don't have all day here.
 Finish him off.
 He doesn't remember anything anyway -- credit to our little hero Doctor Dean.
 How difficult can it be now?"

 The demons launch the attack, and at the very same time, Dean raises his blade, standing back to back with Cas.

-Dean's blade crashes into one of the demons', and he twists it in his hand, making the demon drop his knife.
-He kicks it in the chest, and the demon fly across the room and crash into the wall.
+Dean's blade crashes into that of one of the demons', and he twists it in his hand, making the demon drop his knife.
+He kicks it in the chest, and the demon flies across the room and crashes into the wall.

 "Dean?"
-Cas raises his voice.
-Surprised.
+Cas raises his voice, surprised.
 But he's too busy handling the other demon right in front of him to turn to glance at Dean.

-"You might say I just figured out something," Dean yells back, as he stabs the blade into the chest of the second blade, and flies its weapon toward the third one, pinning it into its forehead.
+"You might say I just figured out something," Dean yells back, as he stabs the blade into the chest of the second demon, and flies its loose weapon toward the third one, pinning it into its forehead.
 "I might have some apologies to say, but later."

 He swirls to the back of the fourth one, holding its arms still with his bare hands, letting Cas strikes the killing blow.
 Golden light burns inside the demon before its body drops slump.
-The air smells of sulfur and burned ash, now that he notices.
+The air smells of sulfur and burned ash, now that he pays attention.

 Dean drops its body onto the floor, wiping his dirtied hands on his doctor's coat, cleaning the blood and black ashes.

 "What a sweet little surprise," Alastair watches them, tutting loudly.
 "Guess it's just about time for some reminder.
 I'll book your next appointment, Dean.
 Remember all the fun we had last time?
-With all the poking and proding?"
+With all the poking and probing?
+It's time for you to be my patient again."

 He holds out a hand, choking Dean on the throat, pushing him to the wall.